bsmith89/strain-corr/doc/manuscript/manuscript.md

 the phylogenetic coverage of MIDAS pangenome profiling, providing a foundation for accurately estimating and interpreting gene content across species.
 MIDAS v3 is available at
-<https://github.com/czbiohub-sf/MIDAS2> and can be installed using
+<https://github.com/czbiohub-sf/MIDAS> and can be installed using
 conda or Docker.
-Compatible, pre-built MIDAS databases based on UHGG [@almeidaUnifiedCatalog2042021] v2.0 and GTDB [@parksGTDBOngoingCensus2022] r202 will be available in the near future.
+Compatible, pre-built MIDAS databases based on UHGG [@almeidaUnifiedCatalog2042021] v2.0 and GTDB [@parksGTDBOngoingCensus2022] r202 are available.
 We use the UHGG database throughout this work.

 ### Pangenome database curation and clustering